rocky/python-xasm/README.rst

 Here are some potential uses:

-* Make small patches to existing Python bytecode when you don’t have source
+* Make small changes to existing Python bytecode when you don’t have source
 * Craft custom and efficient bytecode
 * Write an instruction-level optimizing compiler
 * Experiment with and learn about Python bytecode
-* Foil uncompyle6_ so that it can’t disassemble bytecode (at least for now)
+* Foil decompilers like uncompyle6_ so that they can’t disassemble bytecode (at least for now)

-This will support bytecodes from Python version 1.0 to 3.8 or so.
+This support the same kinds of bytecode that xdis_ supports.
+This is pretty much all released bytecode, although we tend to lag behind the latest Python releases.

 The code requires Python 2.7 or later.

 Assembly files
 --------------

-More detail will be filled in, but some principles:
+See how-to-use_ for more deatil.
+Some general some principles:

-* Preferred extension for Python assembly is `.pyasm`
+* Preferred extension for Python assembly is ``.pyasm``
-* assembly is designed to work with the output of `pydisasm --asm`
+* assembly is designed to work with the output of ``pydisasm -F xasm``
-* Assembly file labels are at the beginning of the line and end in a colon, e.g. `END_IF`
+* Assembly file labels are at the beginning of the line and end in a colon, e.g. ``END_IF:``
 * instruction offsets in the assembly file are ignored and don't need to be entered
 * in those instructions that refer to offsets, if the if the